gabriel-vanzandycke/deepsport/README.md

 The tasks are determined by a configuration file (located in the `configs` folder) that uses several functions and objects defined in the `models` and `tasks` folders.
 The tasks rely on a pre-processed dataset that needs to be computed and stored in your `DATA_PATH`.

-## Unattended

-The models can be trained by running the following command from the project root folder:
+- Experimemnts are ran unattended using the following command from the project root folder:
 ```bash
 uv run python -m experimentator configs/<config-file> --epochs <numper-of-epochs>
 ```

-Alternatively, to have it run within the docker container, use instead:
+- To run experiments within a docker container, use the `notebook` container by running:
 ```bash
 docker compose exec notebook uv run python -m experimentator config/<config-file> --epochs <numper-of-epochs>
 ```

-## interactively

-For interactive execution, you can launch jupyter notebooks with:
+- For interactive execution, you can use the `notebook` container or launch jupyter notebooks with:
 ```bash
 uv run jupyter
 ```